- What are the two parts of Purpose

 - Further management of her blood sugar levels, ongoing support and treatment, regular monitoring of his diabetes.

 The reader is clear about the situation from this high–level explanation but they will need more detail to continue caring for the patient adequately.
-This detail may come in any of the paragraphs but it is most often covered in the last paragraph.
+This detail should be covered in the last paragraph.

 Expanding the purpose includes providing details such as how often the reader should interact with the patient, what specific activities they should support the patient with etc.